Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Adiabatic State preparation

-In all cases, the angular momentum reached at the end of the protocol is very close to the desired value, $L=12\pm 0.02$.
+Naturally, the angular momentum reached at the end of the protocol is very close to the desired value, $L=12.02$.
 However, it is noteworthy that this value is not reached by a monotonous increase of $L$.
 In Fig.~\ref{protocol}(d), we see that significantly larger values of $\langle L \rangle >20$ are reached when the system is closest to the centrifugal limit, i.e. between $P_4$ and $P_5$.
 Only in the very end, between $P_5$ and $P_6$, our protocol converges to the correct value of $12$.
-Therefore, even though in $P_5$ we already have the right rotation frequency for the Laughlin state, $\Omega>0.974$ as in Fig. \ref{A=0}, we still have to decrease the ellipticity to obtain the right angular momentum.
+Therefore, although in $P_5$ the rotation frequency $\Omega$ has already the correct value for the Laughlin state, $\Omega>0.974$ as in Fig.~\ref{A=0}, one still has to decrease the ellipticity to obtain the correct angular momentum $\expval*{L}=12$.

-We note that, despite the high angular momentum values reached in our protocol, for any ground state along the red line in Fig.~\ref{protocol}(a), the Hilbert space sectors with $L>34$ are barely populated: The weights of the many-body wave function in the $L=36$, $38$, and $40$ sectors are $0.012$, $0.005$, and $0.001$, respectively.
-This justifies the chosen Hilbert space truncation at $L_{\rm max}=40$.
-In particulat truncations with lowe angular momentum have to be restricted to lower anisotropy.
+Despite the high angular momentum values reached in the here presented protocol the Hilbert space sectors with $L>34$ are barely populated: For the instantaneous ground state along the red line in Fig.~\ref{protocol}(a), the weights of the many-body wave function \footnote{In the total angular momentum basis, a many-body state is $\ket{\Psi}=\sum_{l=0}^{L_{{\rm}} max} \sum_{j=1}^{d_l} \psi_{l,j}\ket{l,j}$, where $d_l$ is the number of states in the basis with total angular momentum $l$.
+For $\ket{\Psi}$ normalized, the weights $c_l=\sum_{j=1}^{d_l}\psi_{j,l}$ satisfy $\sum_{l=0}^{L_{\rm max}}c_l^2=1$.} in the $L=36$, $38$, and $40$ sectors are at most $c_{36}^2=0.012$, $c_{38}^2=0.005$, and $c_{40}^2=0.001$.
+The small values of the weights of the instantaneous ground states together with assumption of quasi-adiabatic preparation assure convergence of numerical simulations along this path for truncation at $L_{\rm max}=40$.
+Angular momentum truncation could be made at smaller values if our path was restricted to a lower anisotropy region.
 However, it is obvious from the contour plot of the energy gap, see Fig.~\ref{colorplots}, that smaller anisotropy values would also decrease the size of the smallest gaps along the path.
 Therefore, the protocol would lose fidelity very fast if we wanted to keep the same total time of $T=605$ trapping periods.
+A systematic study of the chosen maximum anisotropy value will be presented in the next section, in which we analyze the robustness of our results.
+In Appendix~\ref{AppendixPopp2004}, we compare our results to the previous study of Ref.~\cite{popp04}.